Longford Town F.C.: History

 2004 would prove to be the most successful year in the club's history.
 The Town produced a cup double by first winning the League Cup with a 2–1 victory over Bohemians, in a final held in Longford, with the crucial second goal scored by local player Seán Prunty.
 The FAI Cup was retained following a dramatic 2–1 win over Waterford United at Lansdowne Road on 24 October 2004.
-Trailing with five minutes to go, late goals by Waterford-born Alan Kirby and sub Paul Keegan sent the 6,000 Longford fans present into a frenzy.
+Trailing with five minutes to go, late goals by Waterford-born Alan Kirby and sub Paul Keegan meant a "sensational finish" for Longford Town.
 The starting XI was: Stephen O'Brien (captain), Alan Murphy, Graham Gartland, Seán Dillon, Sean Prunty, Dean Fitzgerald, John Martin, Alan Kirby, Shane Barrett, Dessie Baker and Eric Lavine.

 The FAI Cup successes saw the club enter the UEFA Cup in both 2004 and 2005.
 On both occasions, however, they lost in the first qualifying round on aggregate.

-The 2007 season was a disappointing one for the midlands club as, along with losing the FAI Cup Final to Cork City, the team were relegated after finishing bottom of the Premier Division.
-That does not tell the whole story however, as De Town were deducted six league points during the season for failing to comply with club licensing procedures.
+The 2007 season was a disappointing one for the club as, along with losing the FAI Cup final to Cork City, the team were relegated after finishing bottom of the Premier Division.
+That does not tell the whole story however, as Longford were deducted six league points during the season for failing to comply with club licensing procedures.
 These six points proved crucial in the end as, without this deduction, they would have finished safe from relegation and the relegation play-off.

-This cost the club dearly, as there followed six frustrating years in the First Division, before being promoted as Champions at the end of the 2014 season.
+This cost the club dearly, as there followed six years in the First Division, before being promoted as champions at the end of the 2014 season.
 The title was clinched, under the management of Tony Cousins, following a resounding 5–0 victory at home to Shamrock Rovers B on 3 October 2014.
 This league title triumph was the club's first-ever in senior football with the trophy presented to club captain Mark Salmon.
 The goals of David O'Sullivan and Gary Shaw, along with the contribution of the experienced quartet of Pat Sullivan, Pat Flynn, Stephen Rice and Kevin O'Connor, were pivotal in the season's success.

-In their first season back in the Premier Division, de Town finished off the 2015 season in a creditable 6th position.
-The 2016 league season was very disappointing with Longford finishing bottom and relegated back to the First Division.
+In their first season back in the Premier Division, the club finished off the 2015 season in 6th position.
+However, Longford finished bottom of the 2016 Premier Division table and were relegated back to the First Division.